 There's a common misconception (or hype) about our Jewish community that supposedly has been “revived".
 Many newspapers and magazines have been talking about Germany's - and specifically Berlin's - recent Jewish “revival" after its destruction by the Nazis.

 Is it really so?
 And what should you expect when coming to Berlin for the first time?

 Before the Nazis came to power, Berlin's Jewish community had about 160,000 official members.
 There were also non-affiliated Jews, just like today.
 Except today, the community has just about 10,000 members.
 Not really a revival.

 But it's not just a huge number gap.
 It's also about the personal background of the people that actually make the community what it is.
 Eight decades ago, the majority of Jews in Berlin were born here and their mother tongue was German.
 There were quite a few immigrants, but that was still the exception, not the rule.
 It was, at least in its own self-understanding, very much a German-Jewish community, often more German than Jewish.
 That was the context of famous people such as Albert Einstein.
 Unlike the typically orthodox/traditional immigrants, the local Jews affiliated themselves with the Reform movement in one way or another.

 Nowadays, the majority of Jews in Berlin are immigrants, who - just like myself - were not born here and whose mother tongue is not German.
-There are some families that can actually trace their roots back to that glorious time before the Nazis, usually descendants of Jews that left Germany before the war and came back after the war (for various reasons, often having to do with cultural difficulties in their countries of “exile" or with family property that could be claimed in Berlin).
+There are some families that can actually trace their roots back to that glorious time before the Nazis, usually descendants of Jews that left Germany before the war and came back after the war for various reasons.
 But that's the exception, not the rule.
 Everybody else was either born to immigrants or, in most cases, is an immigrant.

 * * *